aduffy70/LabNotes/_posts/2026/2026-03-26-setup-local-github-pages-builds.md

 gem install jekyll bundler
 ```

-Within each repository on the machine:
+## Within each repository on the machine
   * In terminal, navigate to the repo.
 If there is not already a Gemfile create one containing:
 ```
 source 'https://rubygems.org'